alextebbitt/swapi-front-react/README.md

 ![Get Characters](./assetsReadme/Screenshot%202022-09-30%20030213.png)

  In this picture you can see that it brings information from the Api.
 I did this by creating a backend: https://github.com/alextebbitt/swapi-back

+ I have created pagination in the backend with a limit of 10 per page.
+When you click on the big white arrow it will load the next 10 characters.

  I decided to create cards for each character in a column style.
 This way you can see all the information more clearly.